alarm-redist/fifty-states/analyses/IL_cd_2010/doc_IL_cd_2010.md

 # 2010 Illinois Congressional Districts

 ## Redistricting requirements
-In Illinois, districts must:
+In Illinois, districts must, under Ill.
+Const.
+Art.
+IV, § 3:

+1. be contiguous
-1. have equal populations
+2. have equal populations

-### Algorithmic Constraints
+3. be geographically compact

+### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.

 ## Data Sources